isa-ulisboa/greends-ipython/README.md

 </summary>

-* [CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/2022): lectures (videos and notes), problems sets, shorts; The platform allows you to test your code for the proposed problems [required]
+* **Required:** [CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/2022): lectures (videos and notes), problems sets, shorts; The platform allows you to test your code at the [CS50 codespace](https://cs50.dev/) for the proposed problems (you need to have your own GitHub account to access the codespace).
 * Python Programming course at [PP.fi](https://programming-23.mooc.fi/): same features as CS50 but to test your solutions to problems you are required to pass previous tests
 * [Learn Python](https://v2.scrimba.com/learn-python-c03): lectures (videos) and interactive examples and exercises
 * [Introduction to Python (VScode)](https://vscodeedu.com/courses/intro-to-python): interactive lectures and exercises